Previous Post: Day 6 – Karanga To Barafu

 and then finish the trek the next morning.

 Everyone was in high spirits as we set off.
-Someone commented – “Just think how we’d be feeling right now going down if we hadn’t made it to the top!” and all agreed it would hurt to have invested so much time and energy and money and not quite – for whatever reason – getting to the top.
+Someone commented – “Just think how we’d be feeling going down if we hadn’t made it to the top!”
+We all agreed it would hurt to have invested so much time, energy, and money and not quite – for whatever reason – getting to the summit.

-About twenty minutes into our afternoon walk, I looked back and got a shot of Barafu camp and then I seem to have put away my camera and just focussed on the steady downward path.
+About twenty minutes into our afternoon walk, I looked back and got a shot of Barafu camp.
+After that, I put away my camera and focused on the steady downward path.

 I had burned up almost 5000 calories getting to the summit and then returning to Barafu in the morning.

-The afternoon would prove to be much less stressful – though that 519 kcal figure seems much too low.
-Then again, it was a very easy walk!
+The afternoon proved to be much less stressful – though that 519 kcal figure seems much too low.
+Then again, it was a very easy downhill walk!

-In any case, by 3:00 we were at High Camp and – as always – found the Popote camp all set up on our arrival.
-The majority of the crew who did not make the ascent had enjoyed a few hours of off-time at Barafu while their guests set off at midnight for Uhuru Peak.
-Now they had one more morning of hauling and their job would be done.
+By 3:00, we were at High Camp and – as always – found the Popote camp all set up on our arrival.
+Most of the crew who did not make the ascent enjoyed a few hours off at Barafu while their guests set off at midnight for Uhuru Peak.
+Now they had one more morning of hauling, and their job would be done.

 Next Post: Day 8 – High (Millennium) Camp to Mweka Gate